Phishing attacks target organizations of all sizes

 Filtering email for spam

 The optimal approach is a defense-in-depth policy that educates employees while simultaneously limiting the number of phishing emails that reach their inboxes.
 In addition to protecting their networks from incoming phishing attacks, companies have a responsibility to ensure they aren’t also being abused to send phishing emails.
 Spammers use compromised servers and hosting, email, and content management system accounts to send phishing spam.
-Compromised networks that send spam will almost certainly be blacklisted by email providers, decimating the company’s ability to send email.
+Compromised networks that send spam will almost certainly be blocklisted by email providers, decimating the company’s ability to send email.

 Smart reactive filtering for both incoming and outgoing email can help mitigate the risk that phishing poses to a company’s private data and its ability to have email delivered.
 Before email crosses the border between the internet and your network, it should be scanned for the tell-tale signatures of spam or a phishing attack.